banner

 • there has been continued road building and airport expansion

-• the need to insulate houses has been largely ignored.
+• the needs to insulate houses and reorganise food supply have largely been ignored.

 The climate has continued to deteriorate